 The MyoVision system allows the objective quantification and documentation of spinal pain and soft tissue injury.
-The MyoVision system was developed by a NASA-trained scientist, and is considered the "gold standard" by the American Medical Association; it has also been acknowleged as valid by the Florida Supreme Court.
+The MyoVision system was developed by a NASA-trained scientist, and is considered the "gold standard" by the American Medical Association; it has also been acknowledged as valid by the Florida Supreme Court.

 It helps provide answers to questions like:

-- The patient's MRI, CT, and and X-rays are normal - What proof is there that the patient is really in pain?
+- The patient's MRI, CT, and X-rays are normal - What proof is there that the patient is really in pain?

 - The patient's range of motion (ROM) is normal - what proof is there that the patient is functionally impaired?